w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 :::note

-The 1/3+1 threshold of validators that must be responsive in order to construct the full parachain state data corresponds to {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s security assumption in regard to Byzantine nodes.
+The 1/3+1 threshold of validators that must be responsive to construct the full parachain state data corresponds to {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s security assumption about Byzantine nodes.

 :::

 ## Disputes

 All parachain blocks that are in the finalized relay chain should be valid.
-This, does not apply to backed blocks that are not included.
-To ensure nothing invalid ends up in the finalized relay chain there are approval checks (described above) and disputes.
+This does not apply to backed blocks that are not included.
+To ensure nothing invalid ends up in the finalized relay chain, there are approval checks (described above) and disputes.
 The latter ensures that each attempt to include something invalid is caught and the offending validators are punished.

 Disputes are _independent from a particular fork_, while backing and approval operate on particular forks.
 The approval voting stops if an alternative fork (which might not contain the currently-approved candidate) is finalized.
-In fact, the sole purpose of the approval process is to make sure invalid blocks are not finalized.
+The sole purpose of the approval process is to make sure invalid blocks are not finalized.
 However, even though the danger is past and the offending validators did not manage to get the invalid block approved, those validators need to get slashed for the attempt.

 A dispute stems from a disagreement between two or more validators.
 For this to happen, a bad actor needs to distribute an invalid block to honest validators.
 Scenarios leading to a dispute can be one